eeditiones/tei-publisher-app/webtest/README.md

 ### Continuous Integration with Jenkins

 Every push into the master branch on Gitlab will trigger [a CI job in Jenkins](https://jenkins.existsolutions.com/view/Tei-Publisher/job/teipublisher-web-components-test/).

+Setup intructions can be found in the [jenkinsci/gitlab-plugin repo's wiki](https://github.com/jenkinsci/gitlab-plugin/wiki/Setup-Example).